 Additional questions that may be of interest to the community have been included.

-Office 365 is a comprehensive online e-communication and collaboration service provided by Microsoft.
-The service provides virtually anywhere access to familiar Office tools (e.g., online versions of Word, Excel, Powerpoint…), e-mail, calendaring, instant message, audio/video conferencing, and cloud storage services.
-Note that the online Office applications do not replace PC/Mac-based software.
+Office 365 (O365) is a comprehensive online e-communication and collaboration service provided by Microsoft.
+The service provides access virtually anywhere to familiar Office tools (e.g., online versions of Word, Excel, Powerpoint), email, calendars, instant messaging, audio/video conferencing and cloud storage services.
+Please note that the online Office applications do not replace PC/Mac-based software.
 They are adjuncts to the software you may already have.

 A decision has not been made yet on Office 365.
 The consultation with faculty and staff continues, and the committee is still considering an array of feedback, questions and other issues raised during the process.
 No recommendations have been made to the Provost and senior administration yet, as each item must be addressed in detail before making any such reports.

 What would be replaced by O365?

 O365 service is intended to replace the current UTORexchange and UTORmail services, if institutional go-ahead is provided.

 How much is this going to cost?

 Microsoft would provide the O365 service at no charge to the University.